Are you concerned you or someone you love is addicted to Atvian (also known as lorezapam)?

 - aggression and confrontational behavior

-Taking too much Ativan can result in a depressed CNS (central nervous system) system, which can, in turn, result in an overdose.
+Taking too much Ativan can also result in a depressed CNS, which can, in turn, result in an overdose.
 This medication can be overdosed on very easily, so individuals taking it need to be aware of the dose their doctors have given them and stick to it.

 Ativan is not frequently taken with other drugs in a medical setting.
 In some cases, people who take the drug for mental disorders may also take drugs to mitigate them.
 This is typically done under the supervision of a physician and should not be done on your own.

-Other drugs, such as antihistamines, may have interactions that cause the user to feel more tired, but it isn’t necessarily fatal.
-If you take both at the same time, your doctor may advise you on how to take both medications together to avoid any unnecessary side effects.
+Some drugs, such as antihistamines, may interact with Ativan in a way that causes users to feel tired or fatigued.
+If you take both an antihistamine and Ativan at the same time, your doctor may advise you on how to take both medications together to avoid any unnecessary side effects.